 Mixing It Up

 You can mix this drill up and practice jump shots simply by getting the player who previously made the lay-up to stop around 3 to 4 metres from the basket to make a jump shot.

-Putting extra players at each end to put on some defence will add a little more pressure on the shooter and make it more like a real game.
+Putting extra players at each end to put on some defence will add a little more pressure on the shooter.
+In addition, it will make it more like a real game.

 The last thing to incorporate into this drill is to ensure that every time a player makes the basket, you get the rebounding player to take the ball out just like in a real game and start the drill over again.
 This is a good habit to get kids into early so they start transitioning from defence to offense quickly.

 So there you have it “The Lakers Drill”.
 This basketball drill is great for kids of all ages and skill levels and will help develop all areas of their game, whilst having fun and increasing cardio fitness.